 Mr. MATSUNAGA.
 Mr. Chairman, will the gentleman yield further?
 Mr. McCLORY.
 I yield to the gentle-

-man from Hawaii.
+Mr. McCLORY.
+I yield to the gentleman from Hawaii.

 Mr. MATSUNAGA.
-Mr. Chairman, the purpose of establishing legislative history is in one instance a clarification of language which is not clear in the bill itself. and because the term, "single-language minority," is used and not defined and as "language minority" is defined in the bill, I have risen to clarify the issue along the thoughts that the gentleman from California and I have discussed.
+Mr. Chairman, the purpose of establishing legislative history is in one instance a clarification of language which is not clear in the bill itself, and because the term, "single-language minority," is used and not defined and as "language minority" is defined in the bill, I have risen to clarify the issue along the thoughts that the gentleman from California and I have discussed.

 The CHAIRMAN.
 The Chair desires to state that this is an unusual procedure to continue with colloquy under the reservation of objection during the 5-minute rule.
-The gentleman who last had the floor in his own right was the chairman of the subcommittee, the gentleman from

-California (Mr. EDWARDS).
+The gentleman who last had the floor in his own right was the chairman of the subcommittee, the gentleman from California (Mr. EDWARDS).